 MA, Professional Writing and Editing

 Carl McColman is the author of over a dozen books on a variety of inspirational topics.
-His titles include The Big Book of Christian Mysticism, 366 Celt: A Year and a Day of Celtic Wisdom and Lore, and The Lion, the Mouse and the Dawn Treader: Spiritual Lessons from C.S.
+His titles include The Big Book of Christian Mysticism, Befriending Silence (winner of the 2017 "Georgia Author of the Year" award in inspirational non-fiction), and The Lion, the Mouse and the Dawn Treader: Spiritual Lessons from C.S.
 Lewis’ Narnia.
-His writing also appears on several major websites, including the Huffington Post, Beliefnet, The Daily, and Patheos, as well as his own blog, www.anamchara.com.
+His writing also appears on several major websites, including his blog which can be accessed through www.carlmccolman.net.

 He grew up in Hampton, Virginia, and received a Bachelor of Arts in English from James Madison University and a Master of Arts in Professional Writing and Editing from George Mason University.
-Carl moved to Atlanta in 1993 and has been teaching classes through Evening at Emory since 2003.
-He currently lives in Stone Mountain with his wife, stepdaughter, and three pampered cats.
+Carl moved to Atlanta in 1993 and has been teaching classes through Emory Continuing Education since 2003.
+He currently lives in Stone Mountain with his wife and several well-pampered cats.

 |Offering Name||Start Date||End Date||Tuition|